Icofunding/Legal/Terms and Conditions (EN).md

 #### D. **Other Obligations**

 ##### i.
-To allow Icofunding uploaded to Icofunding.a limited, non-revocable license to publish all Content and Information.
+To grant Icofunding a limited, non-revocable license to publish all Content and Information.

 ##### ii.
 To acknowledge that Icofunding or any other party are not obligated to pay you any compensation with respect to your activities on Icofunding.